Universal TT- and TQ-relations via centrally extended q-Onsager algebra: Introduction

-The universal transfer-matrix approach also proves to be useful in applications to non-equilibrium physics, where the long time average of local observables after a quantum quench is described by a generalized Gibbs ensemble~\cite{RDO08,PSSV11}.
-It turns out that an extensive number of local or quasi-local conserved quantities are required for the analysis, see e.g.\ \cite{RDYO07,EF06,Poz13,P11,Pos,FE13,Poz13,INWCEP15}.
-Here, one needs an access to explicit spin-matrix expressions of higher conserved quantities, and while this problem was solved in some spin-$\h$ closed spin chains~\cite{NF20}, it remains an open problem in the open boundary case.
-From this perspective, a representation-independent approach to the explicit construction of local conserved quantities besides the Hamiltonian is desirable in order to avoid the complexity inherent to computationally expensive representation-dependent approaches.
-There are two examples that illustrate such representation-independent approach.
-In \cite{L20}, local conserved quantities are written in terms of `words' built from images of the fundamental generators $\{A_0,A_1\}$ of the infinite-dimensional Onsager algebra.
+There are two examples that illustrate the representation-independent approach.
+In \cite{L20}, local conserved quantities are written in terms of `words' built from images of the fundamental generators $\{A_0,A_1\}$ of the infinite-dimensional Onsager algebra~\cite{Ons44,GR85,P89,AMPT88}.
 This has been applied to non-equilibrium dynamics in a transverse field Ising chain as well as the superintegrable 3-state Potts model, both for periodic boundary conditions; In \cite{NH21}, for the closed XXZ spin chain of length $N$, with or without a twist, all local conserved quantities were studied in terms of `words' built from images of the affine Temperley-Lieb algebra generators $\{\rho,e_i,i=0,...,N\}$.
 As pointed out in~\cite{L20}, the approach based on the Onsager algebra is more straightforward, both conceptually and technically, than working with the usual fermionic representation of the model.
 Also, the approach taken in~\cite{NH21} for the XXZ spin-$\h$ chain overcomes the problem that, besides the Hamiltonian, all higher local conserved quantities are increasingly cumbersome expressions in terms of tensor products of Pauli matrices~\cite{GM95,NF20}.
-Besides this progress in identifying all conserved quantities for {\it closed} integrable spin-$\h$ chains, to our knowledge for integrable open spin chains with arbitrary spins, even for the spin-$\h$ case, an algorithm for the explicit construction of local conserved quantities in terms of spin operators has not been proposed yet.
+Besides this progress in identifying all conserved quantities for {\it closed} integrable spin-$\h$ chains, to our knowledge for integrable open spin chains with arbitrary spins, even for the spin-$\h$ case, an algorithm for an explicit construction of local conserved quantities in terms of spin operators has not been proposed.